 Instead of inviting spectators or visitors, Rear Window Cinema invited local residents and passersby, who may chance upon these personal, animated poems on a walk through the neighbourhood.
 The project unfolded in a cascading series of waves, with each group of artists passing along experiences and insights to the next group.

-Rear Window Cinema was a partnership project between me, VIVO Media Arts, and flavourcel animation collective, with the support of the Social Sciences and Humanities Research Council.
-When I saw a grant opportunity for COVID-related creative problem-solving, I knew this was an opportunity to support a vibrant local experimental cinema community that was under threat from small gallery and film theatre closures.
-The majority of the flavourcel animation collective are former students of mine, and for me this project was part of my personal commitment to give back to independent and experimental filmmakers in more ways than just published scholarship.
+Rear Window Cinema was a project I developed and curated in collaboration with VIVO Media Arts and flavourcel animation collective, with support from the Social Sciences and Humanities Research Council.
+When I saw a special grant call for COVID-related problem-solving, I knew this was an opportunity to support a vibrant local experimental cinema community that was struggling under gallery and media theatre closures.
+The majority of the flavourcel animation collective are former students, and for me this project was part of my personal commitment to give back to independent and experimental filmmakers who sustain my academic practice through research-creation collaboration.